chrsep/Portal/README.md

 We are also building a a way to track and coordinate the development of this app through trello: https://goo.gl/UcFrNr

 We will put all pull request into our consideration.
-You can email us at directdev.mobile@gmail.com if you have any question
+You can email us at directdev.mobile@gmail.com if you have any question.